Tanzania's President Samia Suluhu Hassan a boon for women | DW | 18.03.2022

 It was also that the late President Magufuli made frequent comments belittling women while supporting policies that curbed their rights.
 For example, he banned pregnant teenagers from going back to school.

-Now, one year on, many women are applauding Samia for her leadership style and promotion of women.
+Now, one year on, many women are applauding Suluhu Hassan for her leadership style and promotion of women.

 They also praise the president for steering her country out of the economic and health crises triggered by the COVID-19 pandemic.
-Samia has also boosted Tanzania's regional standing since taking office.
+Suluhu Hassan has also boosted Tanzania's regional standing since taking office.

 The 62-year-old leader has given Tanzania a diplomatic face-lift after the isolation during the Magufuli era.
 She has visited several African and European countries and the United Arab Emirates in the past year.

-"Issues around economic diplomacy and trade relations have improved so much [under President Samia]," Ugandan human rights and woman's rights advocate Stella Nyanzi told DW.
+"Issues around economic diplomacy and trade relations have improved so much [under President Suluhu Hassan]," Ugandan human rights and woman's rights advocate Stella Nyanzi told DW.

 This has allowed Tanzania to secure funding and sign contracts for several large projects, including a €178 million ($196 million) concessional loan for bus rapid transit, financing to refurbish the international airport, and €450 million in EU COVID-19 relief funds, according to the Tanzanian daily, The Citizen.